Polymer Clay Striped Buttons: Chevron Wraps and Drum Blanks

 Flat Striped And Chevron Buttons

-Build the full face pattern first, then cut the whole set from that patterned sheet.
+Build the full face pattern first, then cut the whole set from that patterned slab.

 - Condition each color to a similar softness so the joins do not drag or crack.

-- Roll one base sheet to final thickness with a roller and guides.
+- Roll one base slab to final thickness with an acrylic roller and guides.

 - Cut clean stripes or zigzags with a blade and place them on the base without stretching them out of shape.

-- Press just hard enough to bond the bands, then cut every button from the same sheet.
+- Press just hard enough to bond the bands, then cut every button from the same slab.

 Thin clay blades help you cut zigzags and stripe ribbons with less wobble than trying to improvise with a craft knife.